 Anyway, on to this design – you can make it however you want.
 I love when you can customize a pattern endlessly and with the Amelia Pumpkin crochet pattern it’s no different.
 With the body, you can add as many stitches as you’d like to make it wider but just always make sure they’re an odd stitch count.
 And with the height, the sky is literally the limit, you can keep adding rows until you’re happy.
 All 3 of the pumpkins in the photos here have small adjustments, different stitch or row counts, to make them unique.
 You just need to be able to pull the yarn around the outside for them to work and one of my testers said a ch works well for that and I love it.
 Do a chain for it!
 It’ll be great.

-Anyway, I hope you are as excited about Halloween designs as I am and I hope you give the Amelia Pumpkin a try.
+So, yeah, I hope you are as excited about Halloween designs as I am and I hope you give the Amelia Pumpkin a try.

 Have a great week.
 Wash your hands, wear a mask, be kind to each other, and stay safe.